SFBD - Still Water Level (SWL) model

 Tehranirad, B., Herdman, L., Nederhoff, K., Erikson, L., Cifelli, R., Pratt, G., Leon, M., & Barnard, P. (2020).
 Effect of fluvial discharges and remote non-tidal residuals on compound flood forecasting in San Francisco Bay.
 Water (Switzerland), 12(9), 1–15. https://doi.org/10.3390/w12092481

-The data provided on this website are preliminary and are subject to revision.
-The data is provided 'as-is' with absolutely no warranty whatsoever, whether express or implied, as to the accuracy, thoroughness, value, quality, validity, suitability, condition, or fitness for a particular purpose, nor as to whether the data or models are error-free, up-to-date, complete, or based on accurate or meaningful facts.
+The data provided on this website is provided 'as-is' with absolutely no warranty whatsoever, whether express or implied, as to the accuracy, thoroughness, value, quality, validity, suitability, condition, or fitness for a particular purpose, nor as to whether the data or models are error-free, up-to-date, complete, or based on accurate or meaningful facts.
 The data and models are provided on the condition that neither Deltares USA, Alameda Flood Control District, California Department of Water Resources, the U.S. Geological Survey nor the U.S. Government can be held liable for any damages resulting from the authorized or unauthorized use of the data.
 Any use of the data is at the user’s sole risk.
 This SFBD-SWL model is developed by Deltares USA and the U.S. Geological Survey and is sponsored by Alameda Flood Control District and California Department of Water Resources through the Integrated Regional Water Management Program.
 Parties developed the model with professional care based on the conditions of the mentioned contracts.
 The accuracy is subject to the contractual conditions and the usual assumptions and approximations made in mathematical modeling.
 Alameda Flood Control District © 2019-2021, use allowed under the terms of Attribution-ShareAlike 4.0 International